On Linearly Precoded Rate Splitting for Gaussian MIMO Broadcast Channels: Rate-Splitting with MMSE Precoding

 \section{Rate-Splitting with MMSE Precoding}

 In this section, we introduce a RS scheme at the transmitter side, and describe this scheme in the general MIMO case with $K$ users.
 We shall derive the corresponding achievable rate region in its general form.
-The special cases for $K=2$ and $K=3$ users will be discussed in the next section.